 Ian teaches on the following courses:

-- Watch Ian’s presentation at Green architecture day 2015.
+- Watch Ian’s presentation on building with straw bales from Green architecture day 2015.

 Name your permaculture hero?
 Why them?

 Peter Draper – Peter has been a huge impact on my life and started me on a path in the world of permaculture and sustainable building.

 Peter has been in the forefront of social enterprise sector in SE Wales for two decades.
 He has set up or been heavily involved in the grass roots organisations focused on permaculture and sustainable living.
 Namely he set up and runs RDE (Rounded Developments Ltd) which ‘Champions Sustainable Building in Wales’.
 Peter is amazing, passionate and knowledgeable, an honest hero who has worked tirelessly to push sustainability to the forefront of public consciousness.
 He gave me my first true opportunity in sustainable construction and with out him I would not be where I am today.

 Best example of permaculture in action?